sanvimam/HotelMgmt/README.md

 JOIN Reservations ON Guests_has_Reservations.idReservations = Reservations.idReservations
 WHERE Guests.idGuests = <guest_id>;

+The query will help the management by identifying all reservations made by a specific guest.
+Tracking the reservation history of guests allows the hotel to better understand their preferences, such as how often they visit, the number of rooms they usually book, and the number of guests they bring.
+This information can be used to improve guest satisfaction through personalized service and better anticipate their needs, enhancing guest loyalty and fostering r

 all services used by a specific guest:

 SELECT Guests.firstName, Guests.lastName, Services.service_name, Services.service_type